casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The data consisted of midi files and was selected with the overall application.
 - Building custom dataset

+- Transform to melodies from
+- Think about target and prediction

+Midi files were inspected using the musical notation software Sibelius. midiworld(2019d)

+Theoretically, this is similar to training approaches used in Natural Language processing for building language context specific models (Reference needed).

+Style extraction?

 ### General melody generation

 - General melody dataset: Lakh dataset 178 579 midi files containing    (Lakh

 - Performance: Maestro, 1 202 midi files capturing world class performers classical musical material and performance

 ### Style Specific melody generation

 Style specific dataset.
 530 files combining both polyphonic and monophonic instances.

 **Movie themes**

 midiworld (2019a)

 Movie themes of a symphonic nature were emphasized, (e.g in duplication).